Key drug-pricing bill capping insulin costs faces hurdles in Congress

 A lot of bipartisan attention is being paid to the issue, but different measures from different committees — some with overlapping subjects — could complicate matters.

 The Health Committee cleared PBM legislation in May.
-A bill co-sponsored by Sens.
-Chuck Grassley (R-Iowa) and Maria Cantwell (D-Wash.) cleared the Commerce Committee in the spring.
+A bill co-sponsored by Republican Sen. Chuck Grassley of Iowa and Democratic Sen. Maria Cantwell of Washington cleared the Commerce Committee in the spring.

-Grassley introduced another bill with Sen. Tom Carper (D-Del.) in the Finance Committee, which is holding a July 26 markup.
+Grassley introduced another bill with Democratic Sen. Tom Carper of Deleware in the Finance Committee, which is holding a July 26 markup.

 The late markup means any action to merge the disparate bills by leadership will have to wait until September.